cylc/cylc-admin/docs/cylc-8-architecture.md

 ## Deployment

 - Cylc-8 will be packaged for installation with `pip` and `conda`.
-- (Wasn't possible at Cylc-7 and earlier, due extremem difficulty of PyGTK installation).
+- (This wasn't possible at Cylc-7 and earlier due the extreme difficulty of PyGTK installation).
-- We'll also consider .rpm and .deb for system package managers, and containers.
-- No Cylc installation will be needed on the UI (browser) platform.
+- This will enable us to stop bundling 3rd party libraries like Jinja2.
+- It should also eliminate problems with version compatibility of software dependencies on the system.
 - Tools like `safety` will be able to scan software dependencies (listed in a standard `requirements.txt`) for security vulnerabilities.
+- No Cylc installation will be needed on the UI (browser) platform (the UI is served up by the [Cylc UI Server](#cylc-ui-server).
+- We'll also consider `.rpm` and `.deb` packaging for system package managers, and containers.

 ## Similarity with JupyterHub
 [TOP](#cylc-8-architecture)